social-streets/the-slice/site-template/src/data/articles/community-campaign-response-liveable-streets.md

   - "news"
 featuredImage: "/images/Liveable-Streets-Old-Ford-road-CGI-proposal-scaled.jpg"
 author: "francesca-lister-fell"
-excerpt: "Tower Hamlets Council's Liveable Streets proposals have sparked many different responses in the community.
+description: "Tower Hamlets Council's Liveable Streets proposals have sparked many different responses in the community.
 We dive into the two main grass-roots campaigns that sprang up overnight in support of or opposing Liveable Streets."
 ---

 _Update Wednesday 25 November:_ Community consultations for the Liveable Streets programme have now concluded and the [results of those consultations and recommended plans are now available to read here](https://talk.towerhamlets.gov.uk/4113/widgets/13004/documents/7790).